greenbone/docs/src/22.4/container/troubleshooting.md

 ## Troubleshooting

-This page contains hints for troubleshooting community container specific issues.
+This page contains hints for troubleshooting Greenbone Community Container specific issues.

-### VTs are Up-to-Date but Not Visible on the Web Interface
+### VTs are up-to-date but not visible on the web interface

 It may be possible, especially for the initial synchronization, that the scanner does not notice new VT files have arrived.
 Therefore, it is best to restart the